edsu/iacoll/README.md

 # iacoll

-*iacoll* will collect all the item metadata for an Internet Archive collection and store it in a LevelDB database.
+*iacoll* allows you to regularly harvest the item metadata for an Internet Archive collection and store it in a LevelDB database.
 The database is a key/value store where the key is the unique Internet Archive item identifier, and the value is the JSON for the item metadata.

 For example you can download the metadata for items in the University of Maryland's collection: